-To say a lot has happened in workers compensation in Florida over the course of 2016 is an understatement.
+To say a lot has happened in Florida workers’ compensation over the course of 2016 is an understatement.
 2016 was the year of Miles, Westhphal, and Castellanos.
 Some say it the year the playing field was somewhat leveled back out for injured workers.
 Others say it is the “golden age of comp.”
 2016 was probably a little bit of both.

 In 2016 we saw three major decisions handed down by the Florida Supreme Court that are having a huge impact on workers compensation in this great state.
 In Miles, we saw the Court hand down a decision that allows attorneys to charge by the hour for work performed on a case.
 This decision allows injured works to have a better outlet for representation.
 Prior to the decision in Miles, attorneys could only be paid if there was a recovery.
 This severely effected claimants who had cases with difficult chances of winning, such as exposure cases.
 Prior to the decision, an attorney who took on these extremely difficult cases were all but assured a loss due to the construction of the law as it relates to exposure.